freiheit-com/kuberpult/cli/README.md

 The Kuberpult client is a Go command line client and library for interacting with a Kuberpult deployment.
 It essentially just wraps the Kuberpult API in a high-level, human-friendly interface.

-The Kuberpult client offers functionality to interact with kuberpult, able to perform three actions:
+The Kuberpult client offers functionality to interact with kuberpult, able to perform four actions:

 * Create releases
 * Conduct release trains
-* Create and delete locks
+* Create locks
+* Delete locks
 ## Building

 For local use, you can build kuberpult by: